 Every day, girls are being trafficked within Nepal, across the border into India and overseas.
 They’re being forcibly taken, coerced, targeted by men posing as their boyfriends and lured with the promise of work and a new life.

 Once they’re taken away from their homes, these girls are being sexually exploited in brothels.
 They’re being forced into child marriage, domestic servitude and to work in clothes factories.
 They’re being abused for others’ gain, and it has to stop.

 As a result of Sarita and Sabina’s campaign and your support, a new public awareness campaign will be launched, to make sure every girl in their area knows about the risks of trafficking.
 And this is just the start.

 All girls have the right to feel safe in the city.
-Following the success of Free to Be in Melbourne, we’ve expanded our crowd-mapping tool and the movement behind it to Sydney, Delhi, Kampala, Lima and Madrid
+Following the success of Free to Be in Melbourne, Plan International have expanded our crowd-mapping tool and the movement behind it to Sydney, Delhi, Kampala, Lima and Madrid

 Each one of these cities is unique, with its own language, culture and geography.
 And yet, in each of these cities, and all over the world, girls face barriers to using public space in the ways men are able to.
 Unwanted attention and harassment and fears of assault and abuse when travelling alone or after dark change how girls and young women experience their cities.

 Through Free to Be, girls and young women reported their experiences, and expressed solidarity with each other.
 The data and stories from the app are used in our advocacy with decision-makers to ensure that spaces and services are designed with girls’ experiences in mind.

 Despite Australia’s commitment to addressing gender inequality globally, girls aged 10 to 19 are largely invisible in our aid, development and foreign policy.